home-assistant/home-assistant.io/source/_components/plugwise.markdown

   required: true
   type: string
 name:
-  description: The name of your thermostat, i.e. "Anna"
+  description: The name of your thermostat, i.e., "Anna".
   required: false
   type: string
   default: "Plugwise Thermostat"
 username:
-  description: Should you ever need to change this, you can
+  description: Should you ever need to change this, you can.
   required: false
   type: string
   default: smile
 port:
-  description: When having a custom setup, you can change the port number
+  description: When having a custom setup, you can change the port number.
   required: false
   type: integer
   default: 80